polyaxon/polyaxon/site/docs/intro/serving/serving-fastapi-rest-apis.md

 ## Overview

-In the previous guide we trained several models, in this section we will learn how to deploy a serving REST API with FastAPI.
+In the previous guide we trained several models.
+In this section we will learn how to deploy a serving REST API with FastAPI.
 This is an example of creating a REST API that you can host using Polyaxon, this type of APIs are intended for internal use or for testing purposes before moving to a platform that specializes in serving or inference.